 In Japan, of the 810,000 tons of sweet potatoes produced in 2015, around 60,000 tons were consumed as Yaki Imo.

-beyond the sweetness and aroma, the great popularity of roasted sweet potatoes is due to their very cheap price.
-There is even a saying that 10 months of work will buy you sweet potatoes for life.
+In addition to their sweetness and aroma, the great popularity of roasted sweet potatoes is due to their very low price.
+There’s even a saying that 10 months of work allows you to buy sweet potatoes for the rest of your life.

 It was around the 17th century that roasted sweet potatoes began to become popular in Japan, first in Ryukyu, then in Honshu, soon roasted sweet potatoes were sold in the suburbs of Kyoto.